NikolayKanchevski/SierraEngine/README.md

 **[Sierra API](Sierra):**
 * Description: Contains seamless abstractions for all kinds of low-level mechanisms, such as windowing, input polling, file management, build systems, and other platform-specific functionalities, as well as the cross-API rendering layer.
-* Numeric: Static or shared.
+* Type: Static or shared.
 * Local dependencies: None.

 **[Sierra Engine](SierraEngine):**
 * Description: Build atop the core API, it provides all engine features, including asset management, scenes, entities and components, renderers, and many more.
-* Numeric: Static or shared.
+* Type: Static or shared.
 * Local dependencies: **[Sierra API](Sierra)**.

 **[Sierra Engine Editor](SierraEngineEditor):**
 * Description: A user interface for easy management of engine assets and runtime application programming.
 Exports all necessary files in a fast runtime-only format and crates final product.
-* Numeric: Executable.
+* Type: Executable.
 * Local dependencies: **[Sierra Engine](SierraEngine)**.

 **[Sierra Engine Runtime](SierraEngineRuntime):**
 * Description: End product exported by a formerly editor-based application.
-* Numeric: Executable.
+* Type: Executable.
 * Local dependencies: **[Sierra Engine](SierraEngine)**.

 <br>